cjohansen/dumdom/Readme.md

 - Always bundle the minified Snabbdom file.
 This makes errors from Snabbdom a little more opaque under development, but ensures that the minified file goes to production, which was not always the case before.

+### 2021.06.18

+- Retracted due to a typo which made the artefact unusable.
+Sorry about that!

 ### 2021.06.16